uvaai/pdp/exam/loops_and_dict_practice/loops_and_dicts.md

 **Hint:** remember that you can access the individual characters in a _string_ in the same way you can get the individual elements from a list.

-### Booklist

-For school, you are required to read books from a prescribed booklist.
-Instead of asking you to read at least 5 books from that list, the teacher asks you to read at least 1000 pages.
-Of course, even though you are an eager student, you don't want to read way too much.
-Write a function `count_pages(books_page_count, read_books)` that, given a dictionary of books (with the title of the book as a key, and the number of pages in that book as value) and a list of titles you have read, can calculate the total number of pages in the books that you have read.
-The function doesn't need to take into account invalid book titles.

-    books_page_count = {'Nineteen Eighty-Four': 328, 'The Very Hungry Caterpillar': 22, 'Gulliver\'s Travels': 352, 'Frankenstein': 280, 'David Copperfield': 624, 'Moby-Dick': 736, 'Ulysses': 730, 'Lord of the Flies': 224, 'To Kill a Mockingbird': 281, 'The Picture of Dorian Gray': 272,'The Hobbit': 310}

-    read_books = ['The Very Hungry Caterpillar', 'The Hobbit', 'Frankenstein', 'Lord of the Flies']

-    page_total = count_pages(books_page_count, read_books)
-    print(f'The books {read_books} have {page_total} pages in total.')

-Should print:

-    The books ['The Very Hungry Catterpillar', 'The Hobbit', 'Frankenstein', 'Lord of the Flies'] have 836 pages in total.

-#### Finish the booklist

-Write a new function named `done_reading(books_page_count, read_books)`.
-Using the `count_pages` function from before, check if the list total of the books meets the 1000 page requirement.
-If this is the case, the function should print `"Total pages is {total}.
-All done"`.
-If not, find the single shortest book that would put the total over 1000 and recommend that to the user.

 ### Expense

 You're writing a program that keeps track of your expenses.
 You're using a dictionary that keeps track of the monthly expenses in euros per category (_food_, _rent_, _internet_, _utilities_, _social activities_, etc.).
 Now you would like to know what percentages of you monthly expenses these categories represent.